turbomanson/HarryPotterDeaths/README.md

 # HarryPotterDeaths
-Network Visualization of Deaths in The Harry Potter Series
+A Fun Network Visualization of Deaths in The Harry Potter Series Using D3.js